Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - IBS-M, this is diarrhoea and constipation IBS (mixed type)

-Examples of these common diets include:
+Examples of these dietary approaches include:

 - A Low FODMAP diet